-You may deduct only the part of your medical and dental expenses that exceeds 7.5% of the amount on Form 1040, line 35.
+You can deduct only the part of your medical and dental expenses that exceeds 7.5% of the amount on Form 1040, line 37.

 Pub.
-502 discusses the types of expenses that you may and may not deduct.
-It also explains when you may deduct capital expenses and special care expenses for disabled persons.
+502 discusses the types of expenses that you can and cannot deduct.
+It also explains when you can deduct capital expenses and special care expenses for disabled persons.

-If you received a distribution from an MSA in 2003, see Pub.
+If you received a distribution from a health savings account or a medical savings account in 2004, see Pub.
 969 to figure your deduction.

-Examples of Medical and Dental Payments You May Deduct
+Examples of Medical and Dental Payments You Can Deduct

-To the extent you were not reimbursed, you may deduct what you paid for:
+To the extent you were not reimbursed, you can deduct what you paid for:

 • Insurance premiums for medical and dental care, including premiums for qualified long-term care contracts as defined in Pub.
-502. But see Limit on Long-Term Care Premiums You May Deduct on this page.
-Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Form 1040, line 29.
+502. But see Limit on long-term care premiums you can deduct on this page.
+Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Form 1040, line 31.

 Note.
-If, during 2003, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA recipient, or Pension Benefit Guaranty Corporation pension recipient, you must reduce your insurance premiums by any amounts used to figure the health coverage tax credit.
+If, during 2004, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA recipient, or Pension Benefit Guaranty Corporation pension recipient, you must reduce your insurance premiums by any amounts used to figure the health coverage tax credit.
 See the instructions for line 1 on page A-2.